 How to Interpret the Results When You Standardize the Variables

 Conveniently, you can usually interpret the regression coefficients in the normal manner even though you have standardized the variables.
-Minitab uses the coded values to fit the model, but it converts the coded coefficients back into the uncoded (or natural) values—as long as you fit a hierarchical model.
+Minitab uses the coded values to fit the model, but it converts the coded coefficient back into the uncoded (or natural) values —as long as you fit a hierarchical model.
 Consequently, this feature is easy to use and the results are easy to interpret.

 I’ll walk you through an example to show you the benefits, how to identify problems, and how to determine whether they have been resolved.
 This example comes from a previous post where I show how to compare regression slopes.
 You can get the data here.